 Creative Catalysts, an initiative of Mesa Arts Center, offers The Collective, a program that uses creativity to activate leadership skills and enhance innovation across sectors.
 The Collective brings creativity to the forefront of the conversation by intentionally weaving it into every lesson on leadership, collaboration, failure, problem-solving, and mindfulness.

-The application for The Collective 2020 will be available October 1st and will close on November 1st.
 The 12-week program includes applied learning sessions, art experiences and a final project.

 Twenty-three participants were selected for the inaugural cohort.
 The Collective 2019 consisted of leaders from a variety of industries and professions.